Gaston82/rick-and-morty-react-character-finder/README.md

 # Description

-This is a Rick and Morty character finder app
+This is a Rick and Morty character finder app.
+Puedes buscar personajes por nombre y también por status (alive,dead or unknown)

 ### Table of Contents